toancontrai/fastmap/README.md

 An interactive visualization will appear after FastMap finishes, and the results will be stored in the provided output directory in the same [format](https://colmap.github.io/format.html) as COLMAP.
 Please refer to the official COLMAP [tutorial](https://colmap.github.io/tutorial.html) and [command-line interface guide](https://colmap.github.io/cli.html) for various options that can be passed to the feature extractor and matcher (e.g., accelerating with GPUs).

 ### Configuration
-There are many hyper-parameters and options that allow you to control the bahavior of FastMap.
+There are many hyper-parameters and options that allow you to control the behavior of FastMap.
 They are specified as a set of dataclasses (with default values) in `fastmap/config.py`.
 To change the config, you can pass the path of a YAML file to `run.py`
 ```bash
 python run.py --config /path/to/your/config.yaml --database /path/to/your/database.db --image_dir /path/to/your/image/directory --output_dir /your/output/directory
 ```